loda-lang/loda-programs/programs/oeis/list5.md

 * [A282153](http://oeis.org/A282153) ([L10 program](282/A282153.asm)): Expansion of x*(1 - 2*x + 3*x^2)/((1 - x)*(1 - 2*x)*(1 - x + x^2)).
 * [A282154](http://oeis.org/A282154) ([L03 program](282/A282154.asm)): Coefficients in expansion of Eisenstein series -q*(d/dq)(q*(d/dq)E_2).
 * [A282162](http://oeis.org/A282162) ([L07 program](282/A282162.asm)): Difference sequence of the upper Wythoff sequence, A001950, with 2 prepended.
+* [A282166](http://oeis.org/A282166) ([L10 program](282/A282166.asm)): a(n) is the minimal sum of a positive integer sequence of length n with no duplicate substrings of length greater than 1, and every number different from its neighbors.
 * [A282211](http://oeis.org/A282211) ([L03 program](282/A282211.asm)): Coefficients in q-expansion of (6*E_2^2*E_4 - 8*E_2*E_6 + 3*E_4^2 - E_2^4)/6912, where E_2, E_4, E_6 are the Eisenstein series shown in A006352, A004009, A013973, respectively.
 * [A282232](http://oeis.org/A282232) ([L05 program](282/A282232.asm)): a(n) = ((3*n + 1)^6 - 1)/9.
 * [A282284](http://oeis.org/A282284) ([L07 program](282/A282284.asm)): Least common multiple of 3*n+1 and 3*n-1.